-The NI 1427 can start acquisitions in the following ways:
+The NI 1426 can start acquisitions in the following ways:

-- Software control-The NI 1427 supports software control of acquisition start.
-You can configure the NI 1427 to capture a fixed number of frames.
-Use this configuration for capturing a single frame or a sequence of frames. - Trigger control-You can start an acquisition by enabling external or RTSI bus trigger lines.
-Each of these inputs can start a video acquisition on a rising edge or a falling edge.
+- Software control-The NI 1426 supports software control of a start acquisition.
+You can configure the NI 1426 to capture a fixed number of frames.
+This configuration is useful for capturing a single frame or a sequence of frames. - Trigger control-You can start an acquisition by enabling external or RTSI bus trigger lines.
+Each of these inputs can start a video acquisition on a rising or falling edge.
+You can use all four external triggers and up to four RTSI bus triggers simultaneously. - Delayed acquisition-Use either software or triggers to start acquisitions instantaneously or after skipping a specific number of frames.
+You can use delayed acquisition for post-trigger applications.